akashtqb06/nextra-4/README.md

 ```bash
 git clone https://github.com/officialrajdeepsingh/nextra-4.git
 ```
-Next step is to install the Node Package Using Node package manager.
+The next step is to install the Node Package Using the Node package manager.

 ```bash
 pnpm install